bireme/lis-wp-plugin/README.md

     * `Plugin page` is mandatory and is set to `lis` by default.
 It defines the URL of the search interface page.
     * `Search form` is optional and defines a flag to control the display of the search box in the `LIS` homepage.
     * `Disqus shortname` is optional.
 If used, it requires a code for the integration with the associated comments service  [Disqus](http://disqus.com/).
 Notice this requires previous registration within the comments service choosed.
     * `AddThis profile ID` is optional and is provided to allow the integration with sharing tools services [AddThis](http://www.addthis.com/).
+Notice this requires previous registration within the sharing tools service choosed.
     * `Google Analytics code` is optional and allows the integration of website analytics services provided by Google.
+Notice this requires previous registration in Google.